ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 Py-ART receives vital support for accepting pull requests, bug fixing, documentation, outreach and education through the ARM program which is part of the Climate and Environmental Sciences Division of the Office of Science in the Department of Energy.
-Due to this, and to ensure the toolkit has maximal impact a roadmap to chart development priorities for the next five years is needed and is the subject of this document.
+Due to this, and to ensure the toolkit has maximal impact, a roadmap to chart development priorities for the next five years is needed and is the subject of this document.